shiva11344/NS-3-ECN-Wait/report.md

    12. We yet need to implement Wait algorithm, That is to make the server wait for a RTT before sending its datapackets. i.e., set the state of it to WAIT until an RTT (from ESTIMATERTT( )).
 ### ECN+/WAIT ADVANTAGES:
+   ECN+ explores the costs and benefits of adding ECN-Capability to SYN/ACK packets.
+The addition of ECN-Capability to SYN/ACK packets could be of significant benefit for those ECN connections that would have had the SYN/ACK packet dropped in the network, and for which the ECN-Capability would allow the SYN/ACK to be marked rather than dropped.

+   The percent of SYN/ACK packets on a link can be quite high.
+In particular, measurements on links dominated by web traffic indicate that 15-20% of the packets can be SYN/ACK packets.

+   The benefit of adding ECN-Capability to SYN/ACK packets depends in part on the size of the data transfer.
+The drop of a SYN/ACK packet can increase the download time of a short file by an order of magnitude, by requiring a three-second retransmission timeout.
+For longer-lived flows, the effect of a dropped SYN/ACK packet on file download time is less dramatic.
+However, even for longer-lived flows, the addition of ECN-Capability to SYN/ACK packets can improve the fairness among long-lived flows, as newly arriving flows would be less likely to have to wait for retransmission timeouts.